 They say a person needs just three things to be truly happy in this world: someone to love, something to do, and something to hope for.

 As I read this quote, I began to think about hope and how it relates to our daily life.
-Those who have no hope, rarely have joy in their life.
+It’s a truth that those who have no or little hope, rarely have joy in their life.

-Did you realize there is a connection between hope and joy?
+There is a divine connection between hope and joy?